 Staffing Requirements:

 Supervisor/deputy hold a minimum of Level 3 qualification and other staff members are trained to a minimum of level 2 qualifications.
 Any person employed by the pre-school who does not hold the required qualification will either be completing their training or must be willing to train.
+The setting employs at least one member of staff with an Early Years SENCo qualification.

 Staff will be provided with Hainford & Frettenham Pre-school uniform to wear during work hours.
 This is a mandatory requirement.
 Suitable clothing and sensible foot wear must be worn at all times during sessions.